From fragmentation to overview: how to get a grip on your online landscape

 - Presentation of findings to the MT

-Just want to spar about your online landscape?
+Want to discuss your online landscape?

-Sparring about your online landscape
+Discuss your online landscape

 Read how we helped Beverwijk map out their online landscape.